hukz18/Stem-Ob-Code/README.md

 ![teaser](figures/stem_ob.png)

 Visual imitation learning methods demonstrate strong performance, yet they lack generalization when faced with visual input perturbations like variations in lighting and textures.
 This limitation hampers their practical application in real-world settings.
 To address this, we propose Stem-OB that leverages the inversion process of pretrained image diffusion models to suppress low-level visual differences while maintaining high-level scene structures.
 This image inversion process is akin to transforming the observation into a shared representation, from which other observations also stem.
 Stem-OB offers a simple yet effective plug-and-play solution that stands in contrast to data augmentation approaches.
 It demonstrates robustness to various unspecified appearance changes without the need for additional training.
 We provide theoretical insights and empirical results that validate the efficacy of our approach in simulated and real settings.
 Stem-OB show an exceptionally significant improvement in real-world robotic tasks, where challenging light and appearance changes are present, with an average increase of 22.2% in success rates compared to the best baseline.

+This repository contains the code for the Stem-OB inversion tools, which can be used to preprocess your visual imitation learning dataset using DDPM or DDIM inversion methods.
+The code also includes tools for inverting observations stored in HDF5 files, as well as visualizing the observations in the HDF5 files.

 ## Installation